"HyperDB" WordPress plugin for database redundancy and load balancing

 I get an error that I don't want to see

-So I will skip the explanation here.
+So I will omit the explanation.

 Install HyperDB